 Laurie joined Watsi on September 2nd, 2013.
 Six years ago, Laurie joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Laurie's most recent donation traveled 8,700 miles to support Halima, a charming two-year-old girl from Tanzania, to fund corrective surgery for her legs.
+Laurie's most recent donation traveled 8,500 miles to support Keziah, a 36-year-old mother from Kenya, to fund treatment to remove a large ovarian cyst.